 I found the mediation process very respectful.
 I felt a certain sense of control: not over the other person, but over the situation.

-To communicate with the person who committed the sexual violence about the harm you have suffered, and about your needs and expectations.

-I chose mediation because

-I didn't want to send someone

-to prison...
-But I still needed

-a way to have the person

-acknowledge and understand

-what had happened.
+Objectives of this approach To communicate with the person who committed the sexual violence about the harm you have suffered, and about your needs and expectations.
+I chose mediation because I didn't want to send someone to prison...
+But I still needed a way to have the person acknowledge and understand what had happened.
+How does it work?

 A neutral mediator provides a framework for dialogue.
 Mediation is voluntary: no one can be forced to take part.
 Mediation can take many forms, including face-to-face conversations or written communication.
 It is always preceded by preparatory meetings.